makeasnek/FindTheMag2/readme.md

 # FindTheMag
-**IMPORTANT: SECURITY UPDATE APR 7 2023.** If you used FindTheMag to enable RPC on your Gridcoin client prior to this date, it set an incorrect flag in your gridcoinresearch.conf file.
-Edit this file to remove the line starting with allowip.
-This line allowed other machines on your LAN (or the wider internet if your machine is not behind a NAT/firewall.
-99% of home user are) to talk to your wallet's RPC port. **It did NOT enable access to your wallet** since commands were only able to be issued from localhost, but that port never should have been open in the first place.
-My apologies for the error on my part.
-In my defense, the documentation for this on the Gridcoin site was pretty confusing.
-It has now been fixed there as well.
+**New users: Scroll down to QuickStart instructions**

+**FindTheMag v3.0 Released Sep 2023.** This release comes with many usability and stability improvements.
+If you are an existing FTM user, you will need to re-make your config file as many variable names have changed.
+I suggest downloading FTM into a new directory to avoid any conflicts with the old version.
+And of course, customize your config file!
+To do this, copy the new config.py to a file named user_config.py and make your edits there.

 FindTheMag is a powerful utility which prints statistics from your BOINC client and offers suggestions to optimize your crunching.
 If you ask it to, it will also control BOINC to crunch projects according to your preferences.
 It even has options to only crunch according to profitability and/or temperature.

 You can group BOINC projects into two groups:
- * _Preferred_ projects are ones which you want to crunch regardless of how much GRC they get you.
+ * ♥️_Preferred_ projects are ones which you want to crunch regardless of how much GRC they get you.
- * _Mining_ projects are projects which you are willing to crunch, but only if they get you the maximum amount of GRC possible.
+ * 🤑_Mining_ projects are projects which you are willing to crunch, but only if they get you the maximum amount of GRC possible.
 In the event that your preferred project(s) happen to be the most efficient to mine, FindTheMag will assign all project weight to them.

 FindTheMag uses your own BOINC client's stats to determine which projects get the most credit per hour on your machine.
 It then figures out which projects earn you the most Gridcoin.
-[Quickmag](http://quickmag.ml/cgi-bin/script.cgi) is a similar tool which will estimate the most profitable projects for your hardware based on the performance of other crunchers with similar hardware.
-It's useful and elegant.
-You should check it out.

 <b>If you find this tool useful</b>, consider sidestaking or donating
 some GRC to me at RzUgcntbFm8PeSJpauk6a44qbtu92dpw3K